Tennessee vs. Illinois: Sportsbook promo codes, odds, spread, over/under - December 9

 Tennessee vs. Illinois Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available at multiple sportsbooks.
+See the odds, spread and over/under for this matchup across individual sportsbooks.

 |Favorite